 GEOGRAPHICAL RANGE AND HABITAT:

-Thousands of years ago, lions were common throughout southern Europe, southern Asia, eastern and central India and over the whole of the African continent.
-Today, with the exception of some 300 highly protected animals in the Gir National Park of India, the only naturally-occuring lions are found in Africa.
-(But even in Africa lions have been wiped out in the north; the last Numidian male was shot as a trophy in the 1930s.)
+Primary habitat for African lions are grassy plains, savanna and open woodlands.
+They can be found in: Senegal east to Somalia, East Africa, Angola, northern Namibia and from Kalahari east to Mozambique and northern Natal.
+Thousands of years ago, lions had the widest intercontinental distribution for a large land mammal; they were commonly found throughout southern Europe, southern Asia, eastern and central India, over the whole of the African continent and into the Americas.
+2,000 years ago lions were extirpated from Europe and within the last 150 years from the Middle East and Northern Africa.
+Today, with the exception of some 300 highly protected animals in the Gir National Park of India, the only naturally-occurring lions are found in Africa.
 Lions do not live in heavy forests and jungles and they do not inhabit desert areas due to a scarcity of game.

 LIFE CYCLE/SOCIAL STRUCTURE:

 Lions are the only cats that live in large family groups.
-Each pride differs in size and formation, but a typical pride consists of two males and seven females and a variable number of cubs.
+Each pride differs in size and formation, but a typical pride consists of two males and several females and a variable number of cubs.
 Females are usually sisters and/or cousins that have grown up together.
-When the pride hunts as a group they employ an ambush that forces large prey into the waiting paws of the males.
+When the pride hunts as a group they employ an ambush technique that forces large prey into the waiting paws of the males.
 Females have the speed but lack the body weight to knock down large "family size" prey such as the wildebeest.
 Despite their tremendous power and adaptive efficiency, lions are more likely to fail than succeed in their attempts to kill.
-Subadult males are driven out at 2-1/2 to 3 years of age and may go in a group with other males.
 Females mature in about two years, males a few years later.
+Sub adult males are driven out at 2-1/2 to 3 years of age; young males commonly form bachelor groups in the wild while developing skills to form their own pride.
+"Coalitions" are formed when an all-male social group bonds in a territory.
 All big cats are induced ovulators, i.e. release of the ovum is brought about by the act of mating.
 The period of gestation for the lioness is between 105 and 118 days and usually three or four cubs will be born.
 Only one in five will survive the first year.
 When game is scarce the dominance hierarchy based on size and age quickly becomes apparent.
 The youngest die first.
 Life span in the wild is 15-18 years, in captivity 25-30 years.

 Backward-curved horny papillae cover the upper surface of the tongue; these are useful both in holding onto meat and removing parasites during grooming.
 The roar of a lion can be heard up to five miles away and can be most intimidating up close.
 Territorial roaring is usually heard an hour after sunset.
 When separated they roar to let each other know where they are; females often call their cubs by roaring.
 The mature male's mane not only makes him appear larger but protects his throat from his mortal enemies-other marauding lions and the hyenas after his cubs or kill.